-The Gerald Hodges Award consists of a citation and $1,000 and recognizes an intellectual freedom-focused organization that has developed a strong multi-year, ongoing program or a single, one-year project that exemplifies support for intellectual freedom, patron confidentiality and anti-censorship efforts.
-IFRT will present the award during the 2019 ALA Annual Conference in Washington, D.C.
-Past recipients include the Nebraska Library Association Round Table for Intellectual Freedom and the Oregon Library Association Intellectual Freedom Committee.
+The Gerald Hodges Award recognizes an intellectual freedom-focused organization that has developed a strong multi-year, ongoing program or a single, one-year project that exemplifies support for intellectual freedom, patron confidentiality and anti-censorship efforts.
+This award consists of a citation and $1,000.
+The IFRT will present the award during the 2020 ALA Annual Conference in Chicago, IL.
+Past recipients include the Utah Library Association and the Nebraska Library Association Round Table for Intellectual Freedom.
 Learn more about past recipients, programs and projects on the IFRT website.

 The award is named after Gerald Hodges, who joined the ALA staff in 1989 as director of Membership Services and the Chapter Relations Office.
 Hodges was the associate director of Communications and Marketing at his death in 2006, but intellectual freedom and chapter relations were still his passions.
 A charter member of the ALA Legacy Society, he willed a portion of his estate to support ALA's intellectual freedom efforts.
 Memorial contributions in recognition of Hodges came from many friends, colleagues and ALA chapters following the establishment of the Gerald Hodges Fund.

 The award is sponsored by the Intellectual Freedom Round Table of the American Library Association (ALA).
 An online nomination form and printable PDF nomination form are available.
 The deadline for nominations is Jan.
 1, 2020.